BlueMap-Minecraft/BlueMapWiki/community/BluemapLazyServer.md

 ## Faking "live" data while server is offline

-The endpoints of the live resources the frontend is looking for are:
- - `/maps/<world>/live/markers.json`
- - `/maps/<world>/live/players.json`
+The frontend attempts to load live data (markers, players) from endpoints under `/maps/<world>/live/`.

-For `markers.json`, BlueMap will automatically write out the current set of markers to a file on disk in `<webroot>/maps/<world>/live/markers.json` when it shuts down.
-This is conveniently exactly the same path as the request is asking for so we can just service the request normally from the webroot.
+When shutting down (and periodically) BlueMap will write out the current live state to files in `<webroot>/maps/<world>/live/`.
+These files conveniently have the exact path that the frontend is looking for so we can just service the request normally from the webroot (falling back to a 204 No Content response if the requested file doesn't exist).

-For `players.json`, we don't want to send any legitimate data back because if the server is off, there can't be any players.
-In this guide we opt to send back the contents of `/assets/emptyTile.json` (`{}`) since it's convenient.
-It also keeps the frontend polling for players so if the server is started, it will automatically pick up the legitimate player data.

 ## Example Nginx config